 This can be a problem for both you and your German Shepherd.

-It’s troublesome for you as you will have vet bills and potentially costs for specialised supplements and diets.
+It’s troublesome for you as you may have to deal with vet bills and potentially costs for specialised supplements and diets.

-But, it’s also not great for your GSD who has to deal with pain and deterioration of joints and movement.
+But, it’s also not great for your GSD who may have to deal with pain and deterioration of joints and movement as they get older

 3) Size and Energy